MabbottLab/MEGneto/ConfigParams.md

                 <summary>rmNoisyTrials</summary>
                 Where: fcp_2_PreprocessingICA
                 <br>
-                Meaning: “0” or “1” to specify whether or not we want to remove noisy trials (artifacts)
+                Meaning: 0 or 1 (0=no, 1=yes) to specify whether or not we want to remove noisy trials/artifacts
               </details>
             </li>
             <!--CLEANING OPTIONS.ARTIFACT.rmBADCHANNELS-->